Jean198/Jean198/README.md

-# Hello :wave: I am Jean

-welcome to my github :hugs:
+# Hello :wave: I am Jean,  welcome to my github :hugs:

 I have a background in applied mathematics with a masters degree, and my passion is coding and developing Web Applications.